rslkvk/rslkvk.github.io/_posts/2020-10-08-apache-camel-knowledge-part1.md

 If you have to inject a bean via `@Autowired` within a Camel **Predicate** then you probably may get **`CannotLoadBeanClassException`** Exception from Spring on server startup.

-The solution is that you have to make the Predicate as Spring `@Component` and load it within a camel route as Spring Bean like this:
+The solution is that you have to make the Predicate as Spring `@Component` and load it within a camel route as Spring Bean li ke this:

 ```java
 @Component